endroid/qr-code/README.md

 ## Twig extension

 The bundle also provides a Twig extension for quickly generating QR code urls.
-Optional parameters are extension, size, padding and errorCorrectionLevel.
+Optional parameters are extension, size, quiet zone and errorCorrectionLevel.
 When a parameter is omitted, the value in the bundle configuration is used.

 ``` twig